horgh/quote-site/README.md

 ## Gotchas
 Some things to keep in mind:

-  * Currently we alway display quotes in the America/Vancouver timezone
   * Error handling is pretty raw.
 For example if you have a database query problem, it's likely the page will get pretty ugly.